tastembekov/imunify360-doc-test/docs/dashboard/README.md

 Click _Confirm_ to remove the server.
 To stop removing the server and close the pop-up, click _Cancel_.

 ::: tip Note
-A user cannot remove a server from its Imunify360 Dashboard.
+You cannot remove a server from its Imunify360 Dashboard.
 :::

 ### Charts and heat maps